Fisherman Catches Woolly Mammoth Tooth, Auctions It to Help Ukraine

 He says other fishermen have pulled up similar fossils, but few as well preserved as this one.

-Clyde tells us he is fascinated by how these discoveries connect us with our geological past.
+Clyde said he is fascinated by how these discoveries connect today's world with the geological past.

 "I always love thinking about the landscape in New England, with mammoths and mastodons walking around, and in terms of geological times, that wasn't that long ago," he said.